-- 17.1 The governing body is responsible for monitoring the effectiveness of this policy.
-The governors will therefore: - monitor the progress of students from minority groups, comparing it to the progress made by other students in the school; - monitor the staff appointment process so that no-one applying for a post at the school is discriminated against; - require the Headteacher to report to governors annually on the effectiveness of this policy; - take into serious consideration any complaints from students, parents, staff or visitors regarding equal opportunity; - monitor the school's behaviour policy, and the numbers of exclusions, to make sure that students from minority groups are not unfairly treated.
+17.1 The Trust Board is responsible for monitoring the effectiveness of this policy.
+The trustees will therefore:

+- monitor the progress of students from minority groups, comparing it to the progress made by other students in the school; - monitor the staff appointment process so that no-one applying for a post at the school is discriminated against; - require the Headteacher to report to trustees annually on the effectiveness of this policy; - take into serious consideration any complaints from students, parents, staff or visitors regarding equal opportunity; - monitor the school's behaviour & attitude to learning policy, and the numbers of exclusions, to make sure that students from minority groups are not unfairly treated.